ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 **The three v0.2 subclasses of the `rico:Date` class (*DateSet*, *DateRange* and *SingleDate*) have been removed**.
 As a consequence, any instance of these classes should be modified and declared as being of type `rico:Date`.

 In addition to these changes:
-- a `rico:DateType` class has been created along with the object properties needed to connect its instances to Date entities (`rico:hasDateType` and `rico:isDateTypeOf`).
+- a `rico:DateType` class was created along with the object properties needed to connect its instances to Date entities (`rico:hasDateType` and `rico:isDateTypeOf`).
 - the `rico:normalizedDateValue` datatype property remains available, and can be used for storing a date in e.g. ISO 8601 or EDTF format; of course it also can be used along with W3C date datatypes.
 - the `rico:qualifier` datatype property can be used to specify the certainty or precision of the date when needed (the former certainty attribute was replaced with a `rico:relationCertainty` attribute whose domain has been reduced to Relation).
-- the *dateStandard* and *calendar* datatype properties have been removed: the calendar and standard used to specify a normalized date value or a natural language expression of a date are to be declared for each specific value of `rico:normalizedDateValue` or `rico:expressedDate`, using, among other possibilities, a W3C date datatype, or creating subproperties of these properties when needed.
+- the *dateStandard* and *calendar* datatype properties were removed: the calendar and standard used to specify a normalized date value or a natural language expression of a date are to be declared for each specific value of `rico:normalizedDateValue` or `rico:expressedDate`, using, among other possibilities, a W3C date datatype, or creating subproperties of these properties when needed.

 ### Changes made to other 'core' classes

-A `rico:MandateType` class has been created, as a subclass of `rico:RuleType`, along with the two object properties needed to connect instances of this class to instances of `rico:Mandate`.
+A `rico:MandateType` class was created, as a subclass of `rico:RuleType`, along with the two object properties needed to connect instances of this class to instances of `rico:Mandate`.

 ### Changes made to the 'core' datatype properties